VLDG2712/YT2MP3Sharp-Avalonia/README.md

-YT2MP3Sharp is a app built by me as there are not to many out there This is just an UI written in C# with AvaloniaUI, YoutubeExplode libraries and ffmpeg as dependency
+YT2MP3Sharp is an app built by me as there are not to many out there :wink:
+This is just an UI written in C# with AvaloniaUI, YoutubeExplode libraries and ffmpeg as dependency

 To build do: